daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 “*Are you starting with a big share of a small market?*”

+“*Monopoly is the condition of every successful business.*”

 “*A true innovation is one that has no competition.
 Exaggerating your own uniqueness is an easy way to botch the monopoly question.*"

 “*Trillion-dollar markets mean ruthless, bloody competition*”